Upper School Blog

 Along the way, our students watched the PBS NOVA documentary called “The Great Math Mystery”.
 They took detailed notes about the documentary which focuses on mathematics as the language of the universe, as well as the question of whether math is invented by humans.
 This documentary includes a robust discussion about the Fibonacci Series and other mathematical patterns and discoveries.
 Each student summarized the documentary, and engaged in an editing and revision process for their writing.

-The Golden Ratio offers so many opportunities for exploration, including the Golden Angle.
+The Golden Ratio offers so many opportunities to discover, including the Golden Angle.
 After examining its application to lines, rectangles, and spirals, students translated this concept into angles within a circle.
 They determined the Golden Angle based on the percentages that they uncovered in rectangles displaying the Golden Ratio.
-Working with horticulturist Rana Bates, they discovered that leaves on certain plants, like Mugwort from our campus, align with the Golden Angle of 137.5 degrees.
+Working with our horticulturist Rana Bates, they discovered that leaves on certain plants, like Mugwort from our campus, align with the Golden Angle of 137.5 degrees.
 One might expect leaf placement around a stem to be 1/3 of the way around the stem, at every 120 degrees, but instead, leaves typically grow on the stem in a 137.5 degree spiral!
 After the students’ first measurements of Mugwort leaves averaged around 141 degrees up the stem, one of our students devised a new idea for measuring the Mugwort’s leaf angles with more precision, where she suggested cutting the stem after every 3 leaves in order to trace the leaf trios more easily.
 Using our student’s measuring process, the Golden Angle was precisely revealed with the protractor!
 137.5 degrees!
 Inspired by one of our students’ research projects about Renaissance Art, we then looked at some of Leonardo da Vinci’s sketches, which were the first to identify botany spirals.
 The mathematical beauty of nature and of the universe is incredible, inspiring, and offers so many interdisciplinary opportunities!